stuenkels/Cisco-2500-WLC-Configuration-For-Labs/README.md

-# Cisco-2500-WLC-Configuration-For-Labs
+# Cisco 2504 WLC Configuration Files
-Configuration guide for Cisco 2500 Series Wireless Lan Controllers (WLC) designed to be used in a networking lab
+Information about this project can be found here: https://stuenkels.github.io/posts/2504-configuration.html